evanmhm/pygradient/README.md

 # Python Gradient
-A little tool I wrote to make gradients using python and PIL.
+A little tool I wrote to make gradients using python and Pillow.
+In the future I plan to tie this in with individually controllable lights and a raspberry pi.

 ### Usage